How Do SARMs Work? What You Need to Know

 As Stenabolic stimulates higher levels of protein synthesis, its effects are non-hormonal, meaning it does not suppress endogenous testosterone.
 Consequently, a post-cycle therapy is unnecessary after taking Stenabolic.

 SARMs Side Effects

-The more potent the SARM is, the harsher the side effects will be.
-Ostarine and Andarine (S4) are considered the mildest of SARMs.
+Based on our tests, Ostarine and Andarine (S4) are the mildest SARMs.
 The harshest SARMs are S23 and LGD-4033.
 RAD 140 poses moderate side effects.

 Although users may experience less androgenic effects from SARMs, other side effects may still occur.
 One argument for SARMs is that they do not produce as harsh side effects compared to anabolic steroids.
-Although this may be partially true in terms of intensity, it is clear (at least anecdotally), that SARMs can be cardiotoxic, hepatotoxic and suppressive (to different degrees).
+Although this may be partially true regarding intensity, we have found SARMs can still be cardiotoxic, hepatotoxic and suppressive (to different degrees).

 Due to excessive stimulation of androgen receptors, endogenous testosterone will decrease on SARMs.
 This is not generally to the same degree as anabolic steroids, with some users not experiencing any low testosterone symptoms from SARM cycles.

 However, some SARM users do experience significant drops in testosterone (>60%), causing them to become temporarily hypogonadal.
 In this instance, a PCT of Nolvadex at 20mg/day for 4 weeks will aid in the acceleration of endogenous testosterone recovery.